 Every adoption can be beautiful regardless of how it is handled, whether domestically, internationally, through foster care, or another method.
 The adoption process will be more of an enjoyable experience if you utilize resources provided to you, and become well-informed of the processes for adoption in Maine.
 The more that you understand the process and surround yourself with support and resources, the less time you’ll spend wondering and worrying about unanswered questions within the process.
 This will also allow you to spend more time preparing yourself as a prospective adoptive parent.
 This is why the adoption community is so important and appreciated.
 Providing support for all members of the adoption triad makes everything surrounding each adoption better for the child and other members involved.

-Adopting from foster care is another great opportunity in providing an important adult role in the life of a child forever.
+Adopting foster care is another great opportunity in providing an important adult role in the life of a child forever.
 As of 2019, there are 2,091 children in Maine state custody, according to the Department of Health and Human Services.
-A smaller percentage of these children are in need of a permanent home and family right now.
+A smaller percentage of these children need a permanent home and family right now.
 They can find that home via foster care adoption.
-Take a look at these photolistings of children in the state of Maine who are currently waiting for their forever families through the wonderful gift of adoption:
+Take a look at these photo listings of children in the state of Maine who are currently waiting for their forever families through the wonderful gift of adoption:

 “Justin, age 10, and Lucas, age 9 currently reside together in a foster home.
-It is the Department’s hope that both boys can be placed together in an adoptive home involving patient and skilled parents.
+The Department hopes that both boys can be placed together in an adoptive home involving patients and skilled parents.
 Justin enjoys playing with Legos and he builds amazing Lego structures.
 He has a lot of perseverance.
 He responds best to a structured home and school environment.
-Justin is becoming more and more affectionate with his foster parents, craves parental attention, and enjoys being tucked in to bed at night.
+Justin is becoming more and more affectionate with his foster parents, craves parental attention, and enjoys being tucked into bed at night.
 He is a good eater, sleeps through the night, and enjoys animals.
 Justin responds best to a firm but loving caregiver.
-Lucas, age nine, presents with a very sweet disposition, is caring, wants to help, and is well liked by peers and the school staff that work with him.
-He loves sports, excels in tasks he is relentlessly trying to complete, and is motivated to do well.
+Lucas, age nine, presents with a very sweet disposition, is caring, wants to help, and is well-liked by peers and the school staff that work with him.
+He loves sports, excels in tasks he is relentlessly trying to complete and is motivated to do well.
 Lucas is bright and learns quickly.
 He is a good eater and presents as compliant and demonstrates the ability to be redirected by his caregivers.”

 These children are hopeful to become part of a family where they can feel safe, loved, and secure in a stable environment that will help them flourish in their lives.
-Any prospective adoptive parent that would feel honored to take on this responsibility and open up their hearts to these children can inquire about these children on each photolisting.
-Once you see the faces of these children knowing that they are all seeking for permanent family home situations, I’m sure you will understand the magnitude of the need for foster care adoption.
-Children who have experienced separation from the biological families for various different reasons need to be loved, protected, and provided for.
-It’s important that our communities step up to provide these type of environments that are desperately needed for these children because every child is important to our future as a whole.
+Any prospective adoptive parent that would feel honored to take on this responsibility and open up their hearts to these children can inquire about these children on each photo listing.
+Once you see the faces of these children knowing that they are all seeking permanent family home situations, I’m sure you will understand the magnitude of the need for foster care adoption.
+Children who have experienced separation from the biological families for various reasons need to be loved, protected, and provided for.
+Our communities must step up to provide these types of environments that are desperately needed for these children because every child is important to our future as a whole.
 This is what makes foster care adoption so special.
 If you’d like more information on adopting from foster care, visit the “Adopting from Foster Care Guide.”